-These are the perils of living in the largest system of school "choice" in the country.
-But take heart: Your child is automatically placed on waitlists for all the choices above the one you got.
-Our advice: Call the parent coordinator at the school you want.
+Your child is automatically placed on waitlists for all the choices above the one you got.
+Our advice: Email the parent coordinator at the school you like best.
 Stay in friendly touch.
 Be easy to reach.
-This is not the time to hike a mountain with no cell phone service.

-Read our school profiles and check InsideStats.
-You may discover some alternatives that are acceptable.
+Meanwhile, read our school profiles and check the “School Stats” section to learn more.
+You may discover alternatives that are acceptable.
 Otherwise, take a breath and give waitlists time.

 For more information, visit the Kindergarten page at the Department of Education website.